Walmart Global Tech logo

 THE TASK

-Seamlessly transition all design work from the external agency to the internal UX team.
+Seamlessly transition all design work from the external agency to the internal UX org.
 Ensure business continuity, maintain project velocity, uphold quality standards, and build a new design team.

 With the help of 2 part-time UX designers, we quickly took ownership of nine (9) in-progress projects with minimal documentation, context, or clarity on design decisions.
 Beyond the transition, my focus was on rapidly aligning cross-functional partners to new, process-oriented workflows grounded in UX best practices.